Skyshader77/Lacryma-Hydra/chapter12.typ

 "I am to perform at Kornikus' Villa in a few months.
 The Elysian patricians will gather there—the Emperor of Kings celebrates his ascension."

-"And why should I bother with an old man's celebration?"
+"And why should I bother with an old man's celebration?
+The Emperor of Kings is far away."

 "The patricians are old families.
 Someone will remember an empress the archives forgot."